 Mark joined the Met Office in 1993, working for more than four years as a model validation scientist in the Hadley Centre.
 He then moved to the Numerical Weather Prediction division, where he worked in the Numerical Modelling branch.

-He joined the Consultancy area in 2000, and has worked on a variety of projects for the water, energy and insurance industries, as well as various government departments.
+He joined the Weather analytics in 2000, and has worked on a variety of projects for the water, energy and insurance industries, as well as various government departments.
 Some examples of these projects are the effect of climate change on heavy short-period rainfall for the UK water industry and the effect of climate change on the UK's nuclear power stations.

 Mark has a BSc (Hons.) in astrophysics from Cardiff University.